mglerner/mglerner.github.io/posts/switching-to-nikloa-for-jupyter-notebooks-and-a-static-site.md

 then `nikola build`, then fire up a test server to check it out with `nikola serve --browser`, verify that all looks awesome, and push it to the blog with `nikola github_deploy`!

+##TODO

+ * The twitter follow plugin doesn't work.
+I think that should be straightforward, but I'll fix it later.
+ * The text is too big.
+I can apparently change that in `jidn`'s `custom.css` but I don't quite get how.
 ## Jupyter issues

 The conversion of Jupyter notebooks doesn't look perfect yet: